• Contact us

 [Korean]

-The TRIPOD-LLM reporting guideline for studies using large language models
+The TRIPOD-LLM reporting guideline for studies using large language models: a Korean translation

 Jack Gallifant, Majid Afshar, Saleem Ameen, Yindalon Aphinyanaphongs, Shan Chen, Giovanni Cacciamani, Dina Demner-Fushman, Dmitriy Dligach, Roxana Daneshjou, Chrystinne Fernandes, Lasse Hyldig Hansen, Adam Landman, Lisa Lehmann, Liam G. McCoy, Timothy Miller, Amy Moreno, Nikolaj Munch, David Restrepo, Guergana Savova, Renato Umeton, Judy Wawira Gichoya, Gary S. Collins, Karel G. M. Moons, Leo A. Celi, Danielle S. Bitterman